Anytime is a good time to Let it go, and as a result, Let it grow.

 Write a letter to those who you feel hurt by.
 For example.
 “You have wronged me.
 I didn’t deserve the abuse you have wrought.
 I’ve been angry long enough.
 I’m letting go of my feelings of anger, resentment, hurt and betrayal because I don’t need to carry those around with me anymore.
 I choose not to give you any more of my energy”

-Channel your energy into positive change in 2019.
+Channel your energy into positive change.
 Let new thought patterns grow.

 Rather than label yourself as wronged, or as a victim, think about who you are in the story of your life.
 Are you a survivor?
 Are you working to make yourself a better person?
 What are your strengths?
 How can you be more empathetic and realistic in your view of yourself?
 You are a work in progress, celebrate where you are going and what strengths you have to get yourself there.